adwabh/android-CRUD-companion-app/README.md

-Android-CleanArchitecture
+CRUD - android companion app
 =========================

-This is a modification of the boilerplate clean architectutre by Fernando Cajeias
+This is a sample app demonstrating clean architectutre with RxJava and Dagger 2, this app is intended as an android client to consume the API's demonstraited by https://github.com/adwabh/python_crud hosted on heroku

 License